pycage/shellfish/doc/tutorial/layout-size.md

-All visual element derive from {@link mid.Item} and have properties for controlling their size.
+All visual element derive from {@link html.Item} and have properties for controlling their size.

 ### Width and Height